fghjorth/parlbias/manuscript/revisionnotes.md

 ### 3.8: Intergroup bias vs. bias

 R3 argues that though the manuscript claims to show intergroup bias, "it doesn't, it shows only bias".
 I am unsure of precisely the distinction referred to here, but I read this comment as interpreting "intergroup bias" to refer specifically to a social identity process.
 That is not the intended meaning.
 "Intergroup bias" does not specifically imply a social identity process, but is perfectly compatible with a rational process.
 In other words, a chairman who fully rationally discriminates against non-copartisan speakers (say, with the purpose of political gain) can also be said to show intergroup bias.
-It is my understanding that this represents a conventional use of the term "intergroup bias".
+It is my understanding that this represents a conventional use of the phrase "intergroup bias".

 ### 3.9: Reporting model significance

-you got it dude
+R3 requests that Table 2 and others report model significance.
+I omitted model significance statistics in the original version only for presentational reasons, since including them made the results tables too wide to fit on the page.
+In the revised version, I have now squeezed the tables together a bit, and all the regression tables now report model significance (a $\chi^2$ statistic).
+As shown, all model significance tests reject the null of no improvement in fit compared to an intercept-only model.

 ### 3.10: Significance of 'prime minister' variable

-explain it here
+R3 asks about the meaning of the significance of the "Prime Minister" variable.
+The question is very reasonable, and I should have elaborated on the variable in the original version of the manuscript.
+In short, the "Prime Minister" captures

 ## Reviewer 4